 Lisbon's charm - leading city break destination

-The Portuguese capital has become unexpectedly fashionable as travellers from all around the world set foot upon this historical yet cosmopolitan city - especially after wining the title of leading city break destination at the World Travel Awards.
+The Portuguese capital has become unexpectedly fashionable as travelers from all around the world set foot upon this historical yet cosmopolitan city - especially after wining the title of leading city break destination at the World Travel Awards.

 And there's no better way to know a place than through its food and wine.
 It doesn't matter what your travelling style is - everyone has to eat!
 Plan a light lunch or dinner at one of the most popular wine bars in the city - By the Wine - which bottle-covered sealing is nothing short of Instagramable.
 Pair the incredible wine portfolio of José Maria da Fonseca with traditional gastronomical staples - such as the epic charcuterie and cheese boards - as well as some other edgy options - like the incredible ceviche or quesadilla.